tw-mosip/inji-vc-renderer/kotlin/Readme.md

   - If the SVG Template has `{{/qrCodeImage}}` , it will generate the QR code using Pixelpass library and replace the placeholder with generated QR code image in base64 format.
     - Example:
         ```
-        val vcJson = {"credentialSubject" : "id": "did:example:123456789", "name": "Tester"}
+        val vcJsonString = """{"credentialSubject" : "id": "did:example:123456789", "name": "Tester"}"""

         val svgTempalte = "<svg><image id = "qrCodeImage" href="{{/qrCodeImage}}"</svg>"

         //result => <svg><image id = "qrCodeImage" href="data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAMgAAADICAYAAACtWK6eAAAABmJLR0QA/wD/AP+gvaeTAAAIKklEQVR4nO3de5QdZZnv8e9M7MzMzM7szszM7s"
+- If the template contains a `{{/qrCodeImage}}` placeholder but the QR code generation fails, it replaces the placeholder with an fallback image.

-- Note: It is mandatory to have `id` field in the `<image>` as `qrCodeImage` and placeholder as `{{/qrCodeImage}}` to generate the QR code.
+- Note : It is mandatory to have <image id= "qrCodeImage" .../> tag in the SVG template for the QR code replacement to work.
 Because if it is fallback scenario, `<image>` id will be replaced with `qrCodeFallbackImage` which can be used to identify from consumer side if design have valid QR code or fallback one.

 ##### Wellknown fallback handling
 - If placeholder for label is present in the SVG Template and concern path is not available in well-known or well-known itself not available, it will check for `/credential_definition/credentialSubject` in th placeholder and takes the path next to that as the value to replace it.
 - Example:
     ```
     //Well-known is not available
-    val vcJson = {      "credentialSubject": { "fullName": "Tester", "city": [{"value": "TestCITY", "language": "eng"},{"value": "VilleTest", "language": "fr"}]}
+    val vcJsonString = """{      "credentialSubject": { "fullName": "Tester", "city": [{"value": "TestCITY", "language": "eng"},{"value": "VilleTest", "language": "fr"}]}"""

       val svgTempalte = "<svg>{{/credential_definition/credentialSubject/fullName}} - {{/credentialSubject/fullName/0/value}}</svg>"